lvmcnei1/mae301-2026spring-growagarden/phase2/report.md

 Limitations:

-* **Does not reliably pull from structured datasets at runtime**
+* Does not yet reliably pull from structured datasets at runtime
-* Relies heavily on prompt-based reasoning (LLM-style)
+* Limited crop dataset  leads to more generic outputs
-* Limited dataset coverage leads to more generic outputs
+* Does not provide specific watering plan

-This is our **primary MVP feature** because it directly answers the core user question: *"What should I plant right now?"*
+This is our primary MVP feature because it directly addresses the objective of the project to provide recommendations, and it is more user friendly than the second prototype

 ---

 ### B. Scheduling-Focused System (Secondary Prototype)

-This system focuses on generating an **8-week gardening schedule** based on selected crops.
+While this system still provides plant recommendations, the main focus of this prototype is to show how we would pull from datasets and generate an 8-week gardening schedule.

 Capabilities: